sloria/old-site/_posts/2013-09-01-finding-important-words-in-a-document-using-tf-idf.md

         print("\tWord: {}, TF-IDF: {}".format(word, round(score, 5)))
 </code></pre>

-For each document, we store the TF-IDF scores in a dictionary `scores` mapping `word => score` using a [dictionary comprehension](http://www.python.org/dev/peps/pep-0274/).
+For each document, we store the TF-IDF scores in a dictionary `scores` mapping `word => score` using a [dict comprehension](http://www.python.org/dev/peps/pep-0274/).
 We then sort the words by their scores and output the top 3 words.

 The full script is [here](https://gist.github.com/6407257).
 The output of the program is: